Father Esmond Louis Klimeck O.P.

 In 1936, Fr.
 Klimeck felt strongly drawn to the Dominican Order chiefly through the reading of “The Life and Letters of Father Bertrand Wilberforce, O.P.”.
 He had at this time, a widowed mother with whom he had great rapport.
 To leave her would be to bring much sorrow to her, as the parting could be final.
 As he was in his forties, it would be difficult for a senior ex-seminary professor to go through the Dominican training routine of the postulancy and novitiate with young men in their late teens and early twenties.
 Also, he had been vice rector of Mosgiel and administrator of the Dunedin Cathedral.
 However, all this counted for naught to Fr.
 Klimeck once he became convinced that the Lord was asking him to go to England.
 He was the first New Zealander to join the Dominicans and the English Province at a time when it was rich with eccentrics and characters.
 He left Dunedin for Wellington where he boarded the “Wanganella” on March the 12th for America and then England where he joined the Dominican Order of Preachers, thus covering some 25,000 miles in eight steamers.
 After three years, Fr.
 Klimeck was able to wear the white habit of a Dominican, being ordained into the Dominican Order on the 30th of September 1940 at Woodchester, Gloucester, England.
 While at the Blackfriars, the Dominican House of Studies at Oxford, he found himself engaged in the art of filmmaking, creating 16mm films for the Oxford branch of the Catholic Film Society.
 His first effort, “The Blackfriars of Oxford” was shown in London, where it was enthusiastically received.

 It was 1939, and soon he was swapping the habit for the blue uniform and was placed in charge of the Parish of Woodchester, Glos, becoming a Chaplain in the Royal Air Force early in the war.
 “It was grand work,” he said, “helping the thousands of R.A.F. and W.A.A.F. boys and girls who passed through” the large station of which he was in charge, but it seemed so much a step into the unknown, considering the security that he was enjoying in New Zealand.
 He was also to serve in Africa, Greece, Italy and Malta during the entire Second World War.
 In Sydney Rev. Dr. Klimeck joined the N.Y.K.
 Japan mail line steamer, the “Kitano Maru”, to places such as Manila, the Philippines and Shanghai.
 “The Philippines had just elected their first president, Manuel Quezon, as he landed at Davao, in the southern part of the territory.
 The day we arrived,” he recalled in a chat with the “New Zealand Free Lance,” “I had recently purchased the cine-camera, and in proper newspaperman style I clambered up on vantage points to photograph him.
 I got quite a good picture, which I still possess.
 Even at this time there was a great deal of alarm over the Japanese infiltration in the Davao area and fear that Japan would take ‘protective’ steps.
-The Philippines were becoming very jittery.”
+The Philippines was becoming very jittery.”
 He spent some of his time in Manila at the house of the St. Columbian Mission.
 It has poignant memories, for many of those he met here, including Father Vernon Douglas, a New Zealand priest, who was tortured and murdered by the Japanese during the war.
 Subsequent traveling took the peripatetic priest through China and Japan, visiting Catholic Missions as in Shanghai and the region of Peiping where there was lively evidence of Japanese influence.
 Apart from this he saw the many views of culture and way of life in these countries.
 Incidentally it was Japan where he could not use a camera, for fear of being imprisoned.
 He tells with a smile, that he did preserve the continuity of the pictorial record by taking some cine-pictures as the ship pulled out for America, where he spent a leisurely six weeks before leaving for England aboard the “Queen Mary”.
 Long before the raid on Pearl Harbour he had observed at first-hand unmistakable signs of Japanese territorial ambitions.
 “I have always had the greatest interest in the missions and the propagation of the Faith.
 I always placed the needs of the foreign missions as the first and most important duty of the Catholics of today who live in a land where the Church is already well established and flourishing.
 It is but natural, then to wish to have, if possible, first-hand knowledge to aid me in furthering this work in future.
 Another object which will receive my attention during my travels is work on behalf of the Legion of Mary.
 My work in that regard was begun in Dunedin.
 The results of it are well known, but I have no intention of it being finished there.
 I have indeed authority from the Council of the Legion in Dublin to try and spread the knowledge of the society in the lands I shall visit.
 In America the Legion authorities have placed certain funds at my disposal for the purpose of organising work, if time and circumstances permit.
 I hope to be able to do something to carry out this commission.
 My final destination is still England and the Dominican Order.
 Whether the vocation of which I go to make trial shall be realised, no one but God knows.
 I feel that it will be.
 If perchance it be not, my time abroad will give me further valuable knowledge and experience.
 Both in America and England I shall make a close study of Catholic Action and social organisation”.
 Adventures, they say, are to the adventurous, and judged by that standard, Father Esmond Klimeck, O.P, Ph.
 D. M.A. was an adventurous priest.
 His greatest adventure, however, at this time, has been the campaigning for Christ not only in the Order of Friars Preachers, but among the members of the Royal Air Force.

 At the same time Father Klimeck did some remarkable and far-reaching work in conjunction with the Sword of the Spirit movement, organising not only Catholic and non-Catholic cooperation but enlisting the sympathy and support of local body government and of secular societies.
 His efforts in this field were crowned with much success, and though the removal of the danger of war has resulted in a certain amount of cooling off, Fr.
 Klimeck considered that an appreciable amount of solid gain would remain, binding together Catholic and non-Catholic Christians in England in worthwhile social effort and in forming a stand for God against the encroachments of neo-paganism.